 At this stage, most swelling has resolved, and the full effects of your facelift are becoming more apparent.
 While incision lines may still be slightly pink, they will continue to fade over time.

-If any minor residual swelling remains, it is typically unnoticeable to others and continues to improve in the coming months.
+If any minor residual swelling remains, it is typically unnoticeable to others and will continue to improve over the coming months.

 Learn why natural-looking facelift results are the new norm in my related blog post.